Member Login | Sign Up

 In September 1984, Vicki Nelson and Jean Hepner squared off at the Central Fidelity Banks International in Richmond, Virginia, for a match that lasted 6 hours and 31 minutes.
 Vicki prevailed as the winner, 6–4, 7–6 (13-11), which is remarkable in its own right.

-For a two-set match to last that long is shocking, especially when all the other matches on our list of the longest for women went to three sets.
+For a two-set match to last that long is shocking, especially when all the other matches on my list of the longest for women went to three sets.
 However, this match also holds two additional records.

 First, it’s the longest-ever women’s match completed in a single day.
 Second, it featured the longest point in a professional tennis match.